 Pros: The holes are not overlapping and make good use of the terrain.
 The course is not for beginners and the distances for the holes vary quite a bit with a few a couple of par 4's on the front and the back 9.
 You will be required to use many different throws and it does not favor lefty or righty.
 The course is not well traveled and there are usually no other discers on the course even when the weather is nice.
 There is are many different varieties of trees due to this being a tree farm at one point in time.
 There are not many wide open shots including very narrow throws with virtually no possibility of an ace.
 There are bathrooms and a vending machine by the baseball diamonds.

 Cons: There are no elevation changes.
 You will need to wear pants even in the summer due to the thorns and the rough terrain.
 During the summer it can be easy to lose a disc in the thick rough so be careful.
 No tees as of yet.. however it may be difficult to put permanent ones in good positions.
 As mentioned in other reviews, the thick rough during the summer months gives this course a bad rating.
 There is only one water hazard

 UPDATE: This course is virtually unplayable during the summer months.
 The overgrowth is too long and they are a long way off at clearing it.
 Only come here when everything is dead!
 However it is one of the best courses if you avoid it June thru September.

 Hole #8 is a fun hole but I believe it should be a par 4 since there is no clear line to the basket.
 They have cleaned it up a little but the rough is very difficult and there is no possible line to the basket.
 I have played here a lot and I have only witnessed a few pars.
 There is no water so bring your own.

-Other Thoughts: This is my home course and it's a nice course and quite different than the other courses in the area.
+Other Thoughts: This is my home course and it's a nice course because it is quite different than the other courses in the area.
 It will be challenging even for experienced players and will probably continue to improve in the years to come due to the rough needing to be more worn down.
 Do not bring beginners here!
 It will be treacherous for them and you should take them to Wheeler Park or Jericho Lake instead.
 I understand the frustration other reviewers have with the tall grass.
 You will need a spotter in the summer months and it doesn't hurt to have one all year.